 Other animals, such as poultry, waterfowl, rabbits, dogs, cats, doves, pigeons and other pets must have an official health certificate with them.
 This health certificate will state that the animals are healthy, free of symptoms of disease, and internal and/or external parasites.
 Certificates of health are valid for 30 days.

 Animals leaving Massachusetts must obey the regulations set by the state of destination.
 Visit the U.S. Department of Agriculture website to view these import requirements.
 For animals being exported to another country call USDA/APHIS/VS at (508) 363-2290 for proper procedures.

 Animals from herds, droves or flocks under quarantine or from areas under quarantine for any disease will not be allowed entry.

 No titer resulting from any accepted test for brucellosis will be allowed entry.
-No titers at suspicious or positive levels for any infectious disease of any livestock, animals or poultry will be allowed entry.
+No titers at suspicious or positive levels for any infectious disease, including rabies, of any livestock, animals or poultry will be allowed entry.

 Exemptions for animal imports

 Livestock and poultry being imported into Massachusetts for immediate slaughter are not required to have a health certificate.
 They must be accompanied by an owner/shipper statement.